Red (Taylor Swift album): Release and promotion

 Despite Reds promotion as a country album, its diverse musical styles sparked a media debate over Swift's status as a country artist.
+Its two most successful singles, "We Are Never Ever Getting Back Together" and "I Knew You Were Trouble", were successful pop hits that had little impact on country radio.
 Spin argued Red was difficult to categorize because country music was "the most dynamically vibrant pop genre of the last decade or so".
-Other critics commented Swift had always been more pop-oriented than country and described Red as her inevitable move to mainstream pop.
-In an interview with The Wall Street Journal, Swift responded that country music "feels like home" and dismissed the debate: "I leave the genre labeling to other people."
+Critics commented that Swift had always been more pop-oriented than country, and they described Red as her inevitable move to mainstream pop.
+In an interview with The Wall Street Journal, Swift said that country music "feels like home" and responded to the critical debate: "I leave the genre labeling to other people."